dr-robert-li/image-quality-assessment/README.md

 Note: TensorFlow 2.16+ includes native Apple Silicon support with Metal GPU acceleration built-in.

+### ARM64 Compatibility Notes
+- Multiprocessing has been disabled in the prediction pipeline to ensure compatibility with ARM64 architectures (Apple Silicon, ARM-based Linux)
+- The training and prediction pipelines run in single-process mode, which provides consistent behavior across all platforms

 ## Predict
 In order to run predictions on an image or batch of images you can run the prediction script.

+The prediction script supports both lowercase and uppercase image extensions (e.g., `.jpg`, `.JPG`, `.png`, `.PNG`).

 ### Using Docker
 1. Single image file